lionelclement/Elvex/README.md

 # Elvex

-Elvex is an Natural Text Generator.
+Elvex is an *Natural Text Generator*.
 It takes as an input a concept, a local lexicon, a compacted lexicon, and a grammar, and then outputs a text corresponding to the concept writing in Natural Language.

 A little exemple of outputs in French : causal clauses with tense aggrement.